easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_API_KEY_EXPLAINED.md

 ```
 ✗ Can't: VS Code OAuth is for VS Code only
 ✗ Can't: GitHub doesn't trust local apps with OAuth
-✗ Can't: No way to verify Q-IDE is official software
+✗ Can't: No way to verify Top Dog is official software

-✓ Must: Create explicit API key for Q-IDE
+✓ Must: Create explicit API key for Top Dog
-✓ Must: Confirms you want Q-IDE to have access
+✓ Must: Confirms you want Top Dog to have access
 ✓ Must: Allows GitHub to track and control access
 ✓ Must: Lets you revoke access independently
 ```